Taichang Emperor: Early life

-Zhu Changluo, the future Taichang Emperor, was born in 1582 during the tenth year of the Wanli Emperor's reign as the Emperor's first son.
+Zhu Changluo, the future Taichang Emperor, was born on 28 August 1582 in the imperial palace in Beijing as the first son of the Wanli Emperor, the 14th emperor of China's Ming dynasty.
 His mother, Lady Wang, was a servant of Empress Dowager Li, the Emperor's mother.
 Although the Wanli Emperor initially wanted nothing to do with the child, the Empress Dowager convinced him to acknowledge paternity by presenting records of his visits.
 She also pushed for Lady Wang's promotion to imperial concubine with the title "Consort Gong".
 The Emperor's interest in Lady Wang quickly faded as he became infatuated with another concubine, Lady Zheng, who bore him another son, Zhu Changxun (1586–1641).

 In 1586, the question of succession arose when the Emperor promoted Lady Zheng to the rank of "Imperial Noble Consort" (Huang Guifei), placing her just below the Empress and above his other concubines, including Lady Wang.
-It was evident to those around him that he preferred Lady Zheng's son Zhu Changxun—his third son (the second had died in infancy)—to succeed him rather than Zhu Changluo.
-This caused a division among officials, with some advocating for the rights of the first son based on legal primogeniture, while others supported Lady Zheng.
-In response to the widespread support for the eldest son, the Emperor delayed making a decision.
-He justified the delay by stating that he was waiting for a son from the Empress.
-When the request was made to appoint Zhu Changluo as heir to the throne at the age of eight so that his education could officially begin, the Emperor defended himself by saying that princes were traditionally taught by eunuchs.
+He preferred Zhu Changxun, his third son, to succeed him rather than Zhu Changluo.
+This caused a divide among officials, with some advocating for the rights of the first son based on legal primogeniture, while others supported Lady Zheng and her son.
+Widespread support for the eldest son led the Emperor to delay making a decision, stating that he was waiting for a son from the Empress.
+(Note: In the Ming dynasty, imperial succession followed the principle of primogeniture.
+According to the Ancestral Instructions of the Hongwu Emperor, the founder of the dynasty, the throne was to be inherited by the eldest son born to the emperor and empress, or by his direct heir, followed by younger sons of the empress.
+Sons born to concubines were excluded from succession.)
+A request was made to appoint Zhu Changluo as heir to the throne at the age of eight so that his education could officially begin.
+The Emperor, however, argued that princes were traditionally taught by court eunuchs.